 Office pet peeve: Bad design and type setting.

-Siobhan likes churros, cuttlefish, books about music, and mangroves.
+Siobhan likes Jupiña, shelter dogs, books about music, and mangroves.

 Office pet peeve: Wet paper towels.

-Amanda likes coast redwoods, making up idioms, sirens who lure unsuspecting sailors to their deaths, medical jargon, awkward animals, all pie, and being cheeky.
+Amanda likes coast redwoods, airports, making up idioms, retrofuturism, Chick-fil-A sauce, medical jargon, awkward animals, all pie, and being cheeky.

 Office pet peeve: Tepid coffee.